-Knowing that you need to communicate a CA is one thing, but knowing how to define your competitive advantage is quite another.
-That’s why we’re writing this post.
+Knowing that you need to communicate a marketing message is one thing, but knowing how to define your message is quite another.

-The mistake that most B2B companies make when it comes to marketing messages is that they use generic, vague, motherhood statements.
-Here are some examples:
+The mistake that most B2B companies make when it comes to messaging is that they use generic, vague, motherhood statements.
+Statements like, "We focus on innovation", "We’re reliable", or "We provide excellent customer service".

-Sure, these facets of business (innovation, reliability, customer service) are relevant for anyone looking for a new vendor.
-But they’re hardly compelling.
-Every business can make statements like this, and in the absence of any proof of your innovation and customer service, prospects are left feeling totally unimpressed by these bland statements.
+Statements like those have no impact whatsoever.
+Any business can make similar statements.
+And in the absence of any proof of your innovation and customer service, prospects are left feeling unimpressed by these bland statements.

-Instead, compelling CA statements are specific and objective.
+Instead, compelling messages are specific and objective.
 They provide proof points to potential customers.
 For example:

 - We won three awards from the national research council last year for our product innovations